 Here's a breakdown of the types of adjustments you may see when shipping with USPS and UPS:

 When you ship with USPS, the type of carrier adjustments you might see are APV adjustments.
 USPS runs each package in its network through the Automated Package Verification System (or APV, for short).
 This system helps USPS verify your packages for accurate:

 If USPS determines that you underpaid/overpaid for postage or used a different package or service from what you entered when buying your label, they will automatically charge or credit your Pirate Ship account for the difference.

 You can dispute APV adjustments from USPS

 If you feel USPS incorrectly adjusted your shipment, you can find that adjustment either by looking up the tracking number or by using the link in the email.
 At the bottom of your shipment page, you can click the blue “Dispute this adjustment” link:

 Once you file a dispute, USPS typically takes up to 15 business days to process it.
 You can only file disputes up to 60 days after receiving the notification.
-When USPS approves a dispute, your account will be credited for the adjustment amount, and Pirate Ship will send you an email letting you know 🙌 This will also be reflected on the shipment and in your Carrier Adjustment Report.
+When USPS approves the dispute, your account will be credited for the amount of the adjustment, and Pirate Ship will send you an email letting you know 🙌 This will also be reflected on the shipment and in your Carrier Adjustment Report.

 Surcharge Adjustments (UPS)